TenkiPay/tenkipay-php/README.md

 # tenkipay-php
-PHP Laravel code for the tenkipay webhook
+PHP Laravel tenkipay webhook integration

 # Instructions
 Exclude your webhook URL for sending CRS token, for Tenkipay to post